polyphony-chat/docs/SPECIFICATION.md

 ## 2. Trust model

-The trust model of polyproto-core assumes the following:
+polyproto-core operates under the following trust assumptions:

-1. A user trusts their home server and its admins to keep their data safe, and to not act on their behalf without their consent.
+1. A user trusts their home server and its admins to keep their data safe from unauthorized access, and to not perform actions which a third party would observe to be performed by the user, without the user's consent.
-2. For a user to distrust their home server, something irregular must have happened.
-There have to be ways for users to detect such irregularities.
+2. For a user to distrust their home server, something irregular must have happened, or conflicting information must have been presented to the user.
-3. Users trust servers hosting communication channels to keep their data safe from unauthorized access.
+3. When joining a guild on another server in the context of federation, a user trusts this server and its admins with a copy of their public profile and with all other unencrypted data sent to the server.
-4. When joining a guild from another server in the context of federation, a user trusts this server and its admins with a copy of their public profile, as well as unencrypted data sent to the server.
+4. Users trust the other members of an encrypted communications channel with the content of their messages, as well as with the metadata attached to the messages.
-5. Users trust the other members in encrypted guild channels, encrypted direct messages, and encrypted group messages with the content of their messages.
+5. Non-home servers can not perform actions like sending messages without a foreign users' explicit consent, without immediately being exposed.
-6. Users do not have to trust that non-home servers won't act on their behalf without their consent, as non-home servers can not act on a foreign user's behalf without making it obvious to all users involved.
+6. A user trusts their home server to be a certificate authority for their identity keys, without the home server owning the identity itself.

 ## 3. Federated Identity